bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_maginify-the-lord.md

 - Horatio Spafford "It is Well"

 This hymn was written after traumatic events in Spafford's life.
 The first was the death of his son at the age of 2 and the Great Chicago Fire of 1871, which ruined him financially. he sent the family ahead to Europe while he was delayed on business.
 While crossing the Atlantic, the ship sank rapidly after a collision with a sea vessel, the Loch Earn, and all four of Spafford's daughters died.
-His wife Anna survived and sent him the now famous telegram, "Saved alone …".
+His wife Anna survived and sent him the now famous telegram, "Saved alone &hellip;".

 The Spaffords later had three more children.
 On February 11, 1880, their son, Horatio Goertner Spafford, died at the age of four, of scarlet fever.
 Their Presbyterian church regarded their tragedy as DIVINE PUNISHMENT.
 "What had the Spaffords done that God could visit such misfortunes upon them?"
 In response, the Spaffords left the church Horatio has help start and started a new fellowship, dubbed "the Overcomers" by American press.
 Who ultimoately mooved to Jerusalem, the fellowhsip there grew to a couple hundred and they worked with the poor and needy.